-„Somewhere Anywhere“ is a six-channel video trilogy, involving the video essays „Brexit means Brexit“, „I come from Macedonia, BUT“ and „Cosmonauts and black Sheep“.
+„Somewhere Anywhere“ / “Brexit means Brexit” is a two-channel video.
 The artistic research project engages critically with the recent upsurge of right-wing populism and xenophobia in Europe, strongly influenced by globalization, urbanization and migration processes.
 Taking the perspective of peripheralization, as related to powerlessness, dependency, and isolation, the research relates these tendencies to uneven spatial accumulations of capital and the resulting economic, social and political chasms between centers and peripheries, such as, core and peripheral countries in the EU, metropolitan and rural regions, or well off and economically deprived neighborhoods in large cities.
-Embracing socio-spatial analyses and field work in peripheral places in Great Britain, Germany and North Macedonia, the research draws transnational analogies and divergences between past and present peripheralization processes, that is, between subjective and urban narratives which embody a global, cosmopolitan identity (the Anywheres) and those embracing an identity strongly rooted in the local and particular (the Somewheres).
+Embracing socio-spatial analyses and field work in peripheral places in Great Britain, the research draws transnational analogies and divergences between past and present peripheralization processes, that is, between subjective and urban narratives which embody a global, cosmopolitan identity (the Anywheres) and those embracing an identity strongly rooted in the local and particular (the Somewheres).

 BREXIT MEANS BREXIT

 Two-channel video installation, 14:00″, Peacock Visual Centre for Contemporary Arts, W or M, Aberdeen – Scotland / Museum of City Skopje, Skopje – North Macedonia